shawsers/shawsers.github.io/README.md

 ## Welcome to Shawsers Tech Blog!

-Hi everyone, below I would like to share my experience in 2020 and 2021 and writing IT exams again after many years!
+Hi everyone, below I would like to share my experience in 2020 and 2021 and writing IT exams again after many years.

 But first some of my social info and how you can contact me:
 **LinkedIn** - [https://www.linkedin.com/in/shawsers/](https://www.linkedin.com/in/shawsers/)